ERNICommunity/wiring-iot-skeleton/README.md

 This project demonstrates how to integrate the following **components**:

-* ***Timer***: configurable recurring or non-recurring timer to schedule events without having to use Arduino delay() function; helps to improve your application's architecture by encapsulating the timers into your components and thus make them active
+* ***SpinTimer***: Universal timer with 1 millisecond resolution, supporting OOP principles, providing recurring and non-recurring mode; helps to improve your application's architecture by encapsulating the timers into your components and thus make them active
 * ***Ramutils***: helps to determine the free Ram that is currently available
 * ***DbgTrace***: debug trace log environment with configurable log levels
 * ***DbgCLI***: interactive console environment with command tree that can be built up decentralized (from any different location in your application code and within any component)